epu-ntua/FITMAN-Anlzer/README.md

 The following are prerequisites you need to install in order to successfully use all the functionalities:

 Java (JRE 7)
-Couchbase Server (Enterprise Edition 3.1.1) Elasticsearch (1.7.3)
+Couchbase Server (Community Edition 3.0.1) Elasticsearch (1.7.3)
 Kibana (v3.1.2)
 Couchbase transport plugin for Elasticsearch